Scientific Name:

 Key ID Features:

-Leaves simple and alternate, most palmately veined with 5-7 toothed serrate lobes; florets bilaterally symmetrical, up to 2-5cm wide, petals in two pairs, sepals larger, showy and petal-like with the posterior one forming a spur, tightly clustered in a long racemes above the foliage.
+Leaves alternate, orbicular, 10-20(-30)cm wide, most palmately veined with 5-7 toothed serrate lobes; florets bilaterally symmetrical, 2-5cm wide, petals in two pairs, sepals larger, showy and petal-like with the posterior one forming a spur, tightly clustered in a long racemes above the foliage.

 Habit: